Holland Park: The public park

 The park covers about 22.5 ha, with a northern half of semi-wild woodland, central section of formal garden areas, and southernmost section used for sport.

 Holland House is now a fragmentary ruin, having been devastated by incendiary bombing during the Second World War in 1940, but the ruins and the grounds were bought by London County Council in 1952 from the last private owner, the 6th Earl of Ilchester.
 Today the remains of the house form a backdrop for the open air Holland Park Theatre, which is the home of Opera Holland Park.
-To the immediate south of the park is the former site of the Commonwealth Institute, now home to the Design Museum.
+To the north of the remains of Holland House is a statue to Lord Holland, and to the immediate south of the park is the former site of the Commonwealth Institute, now home to the Design Museum.

 The park contains a café, as well as the Belvedere Restaurant that is attached to the orangery, a giant chess set, a cricket pitch, tennis courts, two Japanese gardens - the Kyoto Garden (1991) and Fukushima Memorial Garden (2012), a youth hostel, a children's playground, squirrels and peacocks.
 In 2010 the park set aside a section for pigs whose job was to reclaim the area from nettles etc., in order to create another meadow area for wildflowers and fauna.
 Cattle were used subsequently to similar effect.

 The Holland Park Ecology Centre (2013), operated by the borough's Ecology Service, provides environmental education programmes including nature walks, talks, programmes for schools, and outdoor activity programs for children.

 In the northwest of the park near Abbotsbury Road, installed in 2000, is the outdoor sculpture Tortoises with Triangle and Time by Wendy Taylor, commissioned by the Royal Borough of Kensington and Chelsea for the Millennium celebrations.